 NYC-based artist Chris Stain celebrates the people’s people.
 Like Parisian street artist C215 (featured in episode 24), Chris Stain chooses to draw attention to the lesser-known, the lesser-seen faces of the world.
 From innocent children to the hard-worn working class.

 He’s a former graffiti artist, taking inspiration from Beat Street in the 80s, writing the name SAVAGE, before moving on to calling himself STAIN.
 From there, he progressed into stencil art, a format he uses to this day.
-It’s through his perfection of his stencil art that he’s able to piece together the murals he does, projecting the stencils onto walls at night (with permission, of course), and using that projection as a base to build off of.
-He prefers this approach because it allows him a bit more freedom to experiment, as opposed to putting an actual stencil to a wall and doing it that way.
+It’s through the perfection of his stencil art that he’s able to piece together the murals he does, projecting the stencils onto walls at night (with permission, of course), and using that projection as a base to build off of.
+He prefers this approach because it allows him a bit more freedom to experiment, as opposed to putting an actual stencil on a wall and doing it that way.

 His murals will often be chosen to fit their surroundings.
 Stain always takes into account the neighborhood he is working in, and will do his best to portray something that will reflect that neighborhood and what he thinks the community will like.